Technical Communication (M.A.)

 Program Faculty

 Our faculty are nationally and internationally recognized researchers with records of teaching excellence.
 They have earned awards and board memberships from leading professional organizations in our field.
-All MATC faculty have work experience in business, government, scientific, and medical institutions.
+All M.A.T.C. faculty have work experience in business, government, scientific, and medical institutions.
 They have active research agendas and noteworthy publications in international and intercultural communication, medical and scientific writing, social media and usability testing, government writing, web design, video production, and curriculum development.

-Contact The Graduate College for general questions about getting started with your application, funding your degree, and more.
-If you have program-specific questions after reviewing the program details, we encourage you to contact the following individuals.
+Contact us for general questions about your application, funding opportunities, and more.
+If you have specific questions after reviewing the program details, contact the program's graduate advisor.

 a